Bitskwela/bitdev-dml-exercises/contracts/ch_08_cpp/le_11_parameters_return_values/mat_11.md

 In **Lesson 12**, you'll learn about **scope rules and variable lifetime** - understanding where variables are accessible and when they're created/destroyed.

 **Kuya Miguel:** "You now understand how data flows in and out of functions.
 Next, we'll explore where variables live and how long they exist!"

+---

+## Closing Story

+Tian ran his barangay clearance system, watching as the balance updated correctly when he processed payments.
+"Kuya, I get it now!
+Pass by reference when I need to change the original, pass by value when I just need to read."

+"Exactly!"
+Kuya Miguel said.
+"And const reference is your best friend for large data you only read.
+No copying, no modifying.
+Efficient and safe."

+Tian looked at his code, seeing how parameters flowed in and return values flowed out.
+"Functions are like machines with inputs and outputs.
+I send data in through parameters, and I get results back through return values.
+And reference parameters let me get multiple results at once."

+"Perfect understanding!
+You're mastering the flow of data.
+Next, we'll explore scope: where variables live and how long they exist.
+It's about boundaries and lifetimes."

+Tian saved his work, ready to understand the invisible rules governing variables.

 **Reading time:** ~10 minutes